 Bare Bones Fishing Kit

 When it comes down to it, all that is really needed to catch a fish is fishing line and hooks.
-Floats, bobbers, sinkers, a fishing pole, and fishing lures are nice to have but they can all be improvised in the field.
+Floats, bobbers, sinkers, a fishing pole, and fishing lures are nice to have, but they can all be improvised in the field.

-Having said that, a few of the above items such as floats, sinkers, or lures can be put into the kit but the bulk of the kit should be made up of fishing line and hooks.
+Having said that, items such as floats, sinkers, or lures can be put into the kit, but the bulk of the kit should be made up of fishing line and hooks.

 I am not going to give you any amounts of the items that go into the kit because that will depend on what type of container you use.
 For a more in-depth look at making a fishing kit, check out our article, “Survival Fishing Kit DIY: Hands-On Experience.“

 You can choose between barbed hooks or barbless hooks but for a survival fishing kit, I would choose barbed hooks.
 Once they are set, it is harder for the fish to get away.